Testnet Phase (WIP/Draft)

 Core Modules Under Review

-• Cognitive (Network Task) – validation of inference outputs per network task/session.
+• Cognitive (Network Task) – validation of inference outputs per network-assigned task/session, including unsupervised network task games/rounds; purpose is to measure baseline capability and reliability of nodes.

-• Cognitive Level (Node Level) – tiered scoring for node reliability, tied directly to rewards.
+• Cognitive Level (Node Level) – tiered scoring for node reliability and compute power, directly tied to rewards.

 Runtime & Access Controls